Sneh1999/Shopify-winter2021-ImageRepo/README.md

 - On firebase create a new project on  https://console.firebase.google.com/
 - Intialize firebase storage
 - Create an admin user under authentication
-    ```
-    username : admin
-    password: admin
-    ```
 - Register app and add the Firebase config variables in certificate.py file
-- To get the the serviceAccount, go to project->settings->Firebase SDK snippet and then add the config variblaes
+- To get the the serviceAccount, go to project->settings->Firebase SDK snippet and then add the config variables
 - To run the app
     ```
         docker-compose up --build